Cytomegalovirus retinitis: Diagnosis

+Differential diagnosis

+Another condition seen in AIDS patients that is similar and more common than CMV retinitis is HIV Retinopathy.
+Early signs of CMV retinitis may resemble cotton-wool spots seen in HIV Retinopathy, but with close observation over several weeks, CMV retinitis can be seen to enlarge while the cotton-wool spots fade.

 Treatment

 In terms of the treatment of cytomegalovirus retinitis, oral valganciclovir, intravenous ganciclovir, IV foscarnet, and IV cidofovir are all efficient in the treatment of this condition.
 Also intravitreal injections, an injection of medicine into the vitreous near the retina, of foscarnet in concomitance with oral valganciclovir can be used for treatment as well.

 Often individuals with CMV retinitis will need surgery for either retinal detachment or intravitreal instillation of ganciclovir.
 Retinal detachment occurs in up to 29% of affected eyes, repair being most effective with endolaser and silicone oil endotamponade.

 Intravitreal ganciclovir implant has the benefit of less systemic toxicity.
 An adverse effect of this is retinal detachment (and vitreous hemorrhage), also there is no systemic beneficial effect for cytomegalovirus organ disease.